DividedGibon/Facebook_Messages_Bulk/README.md

 # Facebook Messages Bulk Changes

-Unfortunately, a function is not included in Facebook to allow chats/messages in the Messenger environment to be bulk edited – I.e. Archived, Deleted or unarchived.
-There also exists some code here from Tedmiston’s, which was design to archive chats.
-I’ve improved this code, then noticed others requesting code which could not just archive, but also unarchive and delete in bulk.

-This repo contains code which will allow either of the three functions to be run in bulk.

-Some notes:
+This repository contains code to bulk edit Facebook Messenger chats/messages by archiving, unarchiving, or deleting them.
+Unfortunately, Facebook does not provide a built-in function for bulk editing of chats, hence this code works at the browser level to manipulate the browser console.

+## Usage

-1. You need to do this via a desktop web browser which has a developer options.
-I recommend Google Chrome (only due to me testing it here).
+1. **Open [Facebook Messenger](https://www.facebook.com/messages/) in a desktop web browser with developer options enabled**.
+Google Chrome is recommended (tested as of May '23).
-2. The code is efficient, but if you have hundreds of chat you may need to leave the browser (take a break, put your feet up and have a coffee).
-3. I’ve tested this as of May ’23 – I cannot guarantee that a change in Facebooks Messenger web build won’t mean this code stops working.

-Please ensure you understand the following:
-•	This code works at the browser level as Facebook offers no easy way to alter/edit chats in bulk.
-•	This code is manipulating the browser console.
-•	Code has only been tested in Google Chrome but may work in others.
-I just don’t have time to test them all.

-Quick Start
-Step 1: Load Facebook messenger in a new tab (or new window).
-Step 2: Navigate to the chat folder you want to bulk edit.
-I.e., the main chats, marketplace or already archived chats.
+2. **Navigate to the chat folder you want to bulk edit** (main chats, marketplace, or already archived chats).
-Step 3: (note this step applies to Chrome only – other browsers may vary).
-•	Open the “three dots menu” of Chrome, located in the top-right next to your profile picture.
-•	Click “More Tools”
-•	Click “Developer Tools”
-Alternatively use the keyboard shortcut “CTRL+SHIFT+I” *Note: This will open the developer web tools – it should split the web interface window and open on the right-hand of the screen (or in a separate window).
+3. **Open the Chrome "three dots menu" located at the top-right next to your profile picture** and click "More Tools" -> "Developer Tools".
+Alternatively, use the keyboard shortcut "CTRL+SHIFT+I".
+This will open the developer web tools, which should split the web interface window and open on the right-hand of the screen (or in a separate window).
-Step 4: In the developer interface click on “Console” at the top (next to “Elements”).
+4. **In the developer interface, click on "Console" at the top (next to "Elements")**.
-Next, we can use the one of the following code files:
+5. **Choose one of the following code files: `Archive.js`, `Unarchive.js`, or `Delete.js`**.
-`Archive.js`
-`Unarchive.js`
-`Delete.js`

-Step 5: Paste the contents of the file into the console and hit Enter.
+6. **Paste the contents of the chosen file into the console and hit Enter**.
-Step 6: You’ll then get a browser level prompt confirm you want the code to run.
-Finally, leave it to do its thing, you’ll need to leave the browser open – have a coffee.
+7. **You'll get a browser-level prompt to confirm you want the code to run**.
+Finally, leave it to do its thing.
+If you have hundreds of chats, it may take some time to complete.

+## Notes

+- This code has only been tested in Google Chrome but may work in other browsers.
+- This code is efficient, but if you have hundreds of chats, you may need to take a break and leave the browser open to finish the task.
+- Facebook Messenger's web build may change at any time, which may cause this code to stop working.